sophielamb/portfolio/README.md

 ## Work in progress

-More to do in terms of improving layout and text styling.
-Fixing broken images and links?! 🌱
+More to tinker with, improving the layout, fixing horrbile looking features 🌱